EdgeFirstAI/documentation/docs/models/validation/vision/user_managed.md

 Another type of validation is the [On Cloud Validation](managed.md) which is hosted as a managed validation session in EdgeFirst Studio.
 A managed validation session creates an EC2 server to deploy the model for validation.

+!!! info "i.MX 95 Validation"
+    To deploy TFLite models in the i.MX 95, first [convert the models using eIQ's Neutron Converter](../../custom/neutron.md) prior to deploying the model in the platform.
+This modifies the model's architecture to allow deployment using the device's Neutron NPU delegate.

 {% include-markdown "discrete/studio/create_mpk_validation_session.md" %}

 You will be greeted with a validation session dialog.
 In this dialog, check the "User Managed Validator" checkbox.
 Next specify the name of the validation session, the model to validate, and the dataset to deploy.
 In this example, the TFLite model will be validated and the "Coffee Cup" dataset with the validation partition will be used.
 Next specify, the validation parameters on the right.
 Additional information on these parameters are provided by hovering over the info button ![Info Button](../../../assets/buttons/studio-info-button.jpg).